HaoLuoChalmers/gemstool/README.md

 # GEMstool

-some small tools to build GEMs and other metabolic model
+some small tools to build GEMs and other metabolic model.

 ![FRAMED](logo.png)
 ## install :
     pip install gemstool